Back to Blog

 Broker Setup and Next Goals

 I currently spread my investments across three main brokers: eToro (my largest single broker), Interactive Brokers, and Trading 212.
 I also have a small position at XTB that I may build over time.
+If you are comparing options, I put together a broker comparison for 2026.

 My next milestone is hitting $100,000 inside eToro with next month's contributions.
 Beyond that, I am aiming for the $250,000 Diamond member threshold, which unlocks additional perks and benefits on the platform.